carlosschuenck/backbase/readme.md

 ## Start Application

+Use the command ```mvn clean install``` to download dependencies and compile the API.

-Use the command ```mvn -Dmaven.tomcat.port=8081 org.apache.tomcat.maven:tomcat7-maven-plugin:2.2:run``` in the root path
+Launch the API using the command ```mvn -Dmaven.tomcat.port=8081 org.apache.tomcat.maven:tomcat7-maven-plugin:2.2:run``` in the root path

 ## Usage